-Under MIFIDPRU, the Company is classified as a small non-interconnected MiFIDPRU investment firm ("\$NI").
+Under MIFIDPRU, the Company is classified as a small non-interconnected MiFIDPRU investment firm ("SNI").
 This document is designed to meet the provisions of MIFIDPRU 8.6, whereby the Company is required to publicly disclose information regarding its remuneration policy and practices.

 This document has been prepared by the Company in accordance with the requirements of MIFIDPRU 8.
 Unless otherwise stated, all figures are as of 31 December 2024.
 The Company's performance period runs from 1 January to 31 December each year.
+Please note that prior to 01 July 2025, the Company was known as Clarksons Platou Futures Limited.